plforacle/heatwave-aws/run-queries/run-queries.md

 Once the tables are loaded into HeatWave, you can run a query on HeatWave by performing the following steps:

+1. Click the **Query Editor** button
-1. Enter the following code in the query notepad
+2. Enter the following code in the query notepad

     ```bash
     <copy>USE airportdb;
     SELECT price, count(*) FROM booking WHERE price > 500 GROUP BY price ORDER BY price LIMIT 10;</copy>
     ```

-2. Click the **Run Query** button to execute the code
+3. Click the **Run Query** button to execute the code
-3. When you run the query with HeatWave, it took only 0.3730 seconds.
+4. When you run the query with HeatWave, it took only 0.3730 seconds.

     ![workspace query hetwave on](./images/workspace-query-heatwave-on.png "workspace query hetwave on")